BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Acknowledgments

 \subsection{Dataset}

 To evaluate different models, we have used the largest publicly available dataset, which we refer to as the \textit{Stanford Wearable Photoplethysmography Dataset}\footnote{https://www.synapse.org/\#!Synapse:syn21985690/files/}.
-This dataset is recently made public by Torres \textit{et al.} with their work \emph{DeepBeat}~\cite{torres2020multi}.
-The dataset contains more than 500K signal segments from a total of 173 individuals (107 AF subjects and 66 non-AF subjects).
+This dataset was recently made public by~\citt{torres2020multi} with their work \emph{DeepBeat}.
+The dataset contains more than 500K signal segments from a total of {175 individuals (108 AF subjects and 67 non-AF subjects)} collected using wrist-worn wearable devices~\citt{torres2020multi}.
 Each of the data segments is 25s long sampled at 128 Hz and later downsampled to 32 Hz.
-These datasets contain sufficiently noisy signal segments that conform to the real-world settings in the ambulatory environment.
+The starting timestamp of each segment is also provided along with the dataset.
+This dataset contains sufficiently noisy signal segments that conform to the real-world settings in the ambulatory environment.

+The dataset provided is already preprocessed, that is all the signals are bandpass-filtered, and standardized to [0,1].
+Hence, no further preprocessing has been carried out.
 The dataset is also supplemented with three types of signal labels, i.e., Poor, Good, and Excellent.
-However, only a portion of them are labeled by human; the rest of them are generated from a model trained on the human-labeled portion.
+However, only a small portion of them are labeled by human; the rest of them are generated from a model trained on the human-labeled portion.
 While this process makes it easy to label such a huge dataset, it also generates some imprecise labels in the dataset which can make downstream models vulnerable to error propagation.
-Figure \ref{fig:fig_comparesignals} (b) shows such instances where the accompanying quality labels do not represent the true quality of the signal.
+Figure \ref{fig:fig_comparesignals} shows such instances in red color where the accompanying quality labels do not represent the true quality of the signal.
 Considering these pitfalls, instead of using the given labels, we use the uncertainty estimation from our BayesBeat model to account for the prediction.